ibm-cloud-docs/cis/plan-comparison.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Plan Comparison
+# Plan comparison
 {: #cis-plan-comparison}

 {{site.data.keyword.cis_full}} offers several plans to choose from: Free Trial, Standard, and Enterprise variations.
 {: shortdesc}

 The Free Trial Plan is the same as the Standard Plan, but it expires after 30 days.
+Only one free trail is available per account.
 {: note}

 The following table compares each offering to help you choose the one that's right for you.